 Explorason loves golf, so he was first for a quick photo.

-Finally we arrived at our little coastal town Broughty Ferry.
+We drove back through the town and enjoyed a drive through the arches.
+Finally, we arrived at our little coastal town, Broughty Ferry.
 It was lovely!

 Our Hotel was an old grand Guest House and is known as the Invermark Hotel.